gatsbyjs/gatsby/packages/gatsby-recipes/CONTRIBUTING.md

 #### Apply

 This is a mode modeled off of Terraform which applies the plan to the current environment.
-This is handled by the server when the client tells it to **"apply"**.
+This is handled by the server when the client tells it to _"apply"_.

 #### Plan

 Set of instructions, including the resource name, its definition, and the diff it will effect on the current state of the environment.
-For example, a plan for `<NPMPackage name="gatsby" />` will result in a plan that specifies **"NPMPackage"** as the resource name, a resource definition of **"package name gatsby"**, and the diff will be an ANSI-encoded git diff that shows the version change (if there is one).
+For example, a plan for `<NPMPackage name="gatsby" />` will result in a plan that specifies _"NPMPackage"_ as the resource name, a resource definition of _"package name gatsby"_, and the diff will be an ANSI-encoded git diff that shows the version change (if there is one).

 This is the non-destructive version of [apply](#apply) which compares current state with intended state and reports back the _"diff"_.

+#### Providers

+Providers refer to a service, whether that's something local to the development environment like the file system, or a third-party remote service like GitHub.

+Providers contain a collection of [resources](#resources).

 #### Recipe

-An MDX file that contains instructions via components using a **Literate Programming** model.
+An MDX file that contains instructions via components using a _Literate Programming_ model.

+### Resources

+Resources belong to a [provider](#providers).
+Filesystem resources are files and directories.
+Gatsby resources include pages, plugins, and even site metadata.